A Multi-Wavelength Investigation of Dust and Stellar Mass Distributions in Galaxies: Insights from High-Resolution JWST Imaging: Discussions

 \subsection{Investigating the Correlation between Dust Morphology and Physical Properties}

 In Sec.~\ref{sec: stellarmass}, we investigate potential correlation between the dust-to-stellar compactness ratio and stellar mass.
 As our compactness ratio is defined by fluxes within the central 1\,kpc, our findings is likely attributed to the growth of bulges in the central regions.
 We find a diverse range of dust compactness among galaxies with a stellar mass between $\rm{10^{9.5}<M_*/M_\odot<10^{10.5}}$, some of which reaches $\sim1.6$.
-This result aligns with the notion that rapid bulge growth through active star formation in the central regions of galaxies in the mass range at the cosmic time \citep[e.g.,][]{Bell12, tadaki17, Gargiulo2019}.
+This result aligns with the notion that rapid bulge growth through active star formation occurs in the central regions of galaxies in this mass range at this cosmic time \citep[e.g.,][]{Bell12, tadaki17, Gargiulo2019}.
 The on-set of bulge formation is of particular interest \citep{Larson80, Kennicutt94, Lucia06}.
-At cosmic noon, it is observed that a large fraction of galaxies start having a dense core at ${\rm M_* \sim 10^{10}\,M_\odot}$ and beyond \citep[e.g.,][]{barro17}.
+During cosmic noon, a significant proportion of galaxies exhibit the emergence of a dense core at ${\rm M_* \sim 10^{10}\,M_\odot}$ and beyond \citep[e.g.,][]{barro17}.
 The emergence of a dense central core is attributed to the formation of a bulge component through mergers and gas infall, or `compaction' \citep{Zolotov15, barro16, Tacchella18, Lapiner23}.
 The observed increase of dust-compact galaxies at $\gtrsim 10^{9.5}\,M_\odot$ in our sample thus likely reflect galaxies in the bulge-formation phase.

 It is still an open question if a large fraction of galaxies lower than the mass range ($\rm{M_*<10^{9.5}~M_\odot}$) explored here have a compact dust core or not.
 In our sample, even with the help of gravitational lens magnification, five out of eight galaxies in the mass range are not resolved due to their intrinsically small size (see Appendix.~\ref{fig:stamps_unresolve}).
 Future deep observations in lensing fields, where strong(er) magnification helps resolving such small sources, will be critical for further statistical arguments on the onset of bulge formation in galaxies.